By CBS News

 The survey also found worsening problems at the Air Force Academy, despite changes put in place after CBS News’ reporting exposed troubling patterns.

 Defense Department officials said they are troubled and disheartened by the surge in sexual harassment and violence at U.S. military service academies, reports CBS News’ Norah O’Donnell.

 According to a new study released Thursday, 50 percent of the women and 16 percent of the men enrolled at the Military, Air Force and Naval Academies were sexually harassed.
 Another 16 percent of the women and two percent of the men said they were sexually assaulted.

-“I think some heads have to roll,” said Speier.
-“If all of a sudden, these cadets are going to be kicked out and their families are going to be expected to pay $100,000 in tuition, maybe behavior will change.”
+“There is a cultural rot.
+It’s not just a few bad apples,” said Rep. Jackie Speier, who chairs the House Subcommittee on Military Personnel.
+“I think some heads have to roll … if all of a sudden, these cadets are going to be kicked out and their families are going to be expected to pay $100,000 in tuition … maybe behavior will change.”

 At the Air Force Academy, approximately 221 cadets were sexually assaulted, up from 150 two years ago.

 In 2017, CBS News spoke to more than a dozen current and former Air Force Academy cadets who said they were retaliated against after reporting their assaults.

 “You go there because you want to protect their county, and they don’t protect you,” one said.